Filmmaker Bio (Long, 381 words)

 Filmmaker Artist Statement

-My films are personal stories of transformation and resilience.
-As a queer transgender immigrant, I have made the most of limited resources.
-My short films have been a crucial mode of entry into major cinema circuits.
-But shorts are devalued culturally and foundation support is nonexistent.
+My films cross genres, yet at core are stories of transformation and resilience.
+As a mixed-race Latinx queer transgender immigrant, I have made the most of limited resources.
 In 2013, I made GRIT & GRIND, a poly-vocal memoir documentary of New York City’s Clit Club.
 The history of Clit Club is my story, told by an introspective observer who came out and of age at the height of AIDS, imbued with a sense of unapologetic queer activism.
 At the heart of my work is the impetus to preserve and share the histories of LGBT communities and emphasize the importance of safe spaces that enable marginalized communities to survive and flourish.